hellodanylo/key2gym/docs/index.md

-# Census
+# Key2Gym

-This is the end-user documentation of Census.
+This is the end-user documentation of Key2Gym.

 ## Index of documentation entries:
 1. [Deployment](./deployment.html)